 3. Dell Precision 7730

 If you are looking for a powerful workstation laptop, Precision 7730 is a suitable machine for you, irrespective of size and price.
 This workstation machine has got blazing-fast performance & attractive 4K display, which bursts with color.
-Also, it includes a comfortable keyboard, great design, and robust build quality, and the beastly machine hits all right notes.
+Also, it includes a comfortable keyboard, great design, and robust build quality, and the beastly machine hits all the right notes.

 Dell Precision 7730 laptop is the best workstation machine to consider, with excellent performance and a vivid 4K display.
 The comfortable keyboard, vivid design, and strong GPU are a few notable features.